JosetteTGarcia/phase-1-project/README.md

 >The first step to reaching your goals; one habit, one day, one reward at a time!

-## Project Philosophy
+## App Philosophy

-This project is inspired by Atomic Habits by [James Clear](https://jamesclear.com/).
-Clear's philosphy, as well as this projects, is to break down goals into smaller daily habits that when completed consistently, can allow individuals to reach larger accomplishments.
+This app is inspired by Atomic Habits by [James Clear](https://jamesclear.com/).
+Clear's philosphy, as well as this app's, is to break down goals into smaller daily habits that when completed consistently, can allow individuals to reach larger accomplishments.

 There are many tools that follow a "habit tracking" theory; tracking journals, calendars, and the fancier apps.
 This app makes it simple and starts with just 30 days and the three rerwards the user promises themself.
-Tracking your goal should be the least hardest thing about reaching them.
+Tracking your goals should be the least hardest thing about reaching them.

 ## Features
-- Can submit their goals using the Goal Creation form
+- Can submit their goals using the Goal Creation Form
     - Add your goal title
     - Add your "why"
     - Set your rewards